 Carbon offsetting can be done through projects such as tree planting, methane collection and destruction of industrial pollutants.
 The Kyoto protocol (part of an international environmental treaty with the aim of fighting global warming) has established the Clean Development Mechanism (CDM) which validates and sanctions projects that will produce genuine and additional benefits to the environment.
 There are debates surrounding the validity of carbon offsetting, with some critics claiming that our energy consumption behaviour should be changed rather than merely offsetting the negative results of that behaviour.

-You can use our website to compare energy prices for green gas and electricity, just activate the "Green Tariffs" filters on the left-hand side of the page after making a comparison.
+You can use our website to complete your energy price comparison for green gas and electricity, just activate the "Green Tariffs" filters on the left-hand side of the page after making a comparison.
 Just follow this link to compare gas and electricity prices and switch!